charlieroth/charlieroth/README.md

-## Hi, I'm Charlie
+## Hi 👋

-Software Engineer build with Elixir, TypeScript and Zig
+Fullstack developer using Elixir and TypeScript